Pinterest Hidden Image

 Lastly, average conversion rates are low (1-2%), so, again, bloggers have to build up volume to make substantial affiliate income

-On The Literary Lifestyle: Affiliate marketing accounts for a large percentage of my income, and most of this income comes from my blog/website and not social media.
+On The Literary Lifestyle: Affiliate marketing accounts for a large percentage of my income.

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-Sponsorships generally mean that a company has paid a blogger to talk about its product or service on the internet.
-The sponsor may also pay for ownership or licensing rights for to re-use the content created, as well as a variety of other terms.
+Sponsorships generally mean that a company has paid a blogger to talk about its product or service online.
+The sponsor may also pay for ownership or licensing rights to re-use the content created, as well as a variety of other terms.

-Additionally, sometimes sponsorships never pan out after a lot of negotiation and/or attempting to collect payment can be hard.
+Additionally, sometimes sponsorships never pan out after a lot of negotiation, and/or attempting to collect payment can be challenging.

-Lastly, again, bloggers need a substantial following to earn substantial money from them.
+Finally, bloggers need a substantial following to earn significant money from them.

-Sponsorship income can range from a free product to thousands of dollars (or even tens of thousands of dollars).
+Sponsorship income can range from a free product to thousands of dollars (or even tens of thousands).
+The quickest and best way to learn more about sponsorships is by reading the book Sponsor Magnet.

-On The Literary Lifestyle: Sponsorships account for a small percentage of my income, and most of this income comes from my blog/website and not social media.
-All bloggers differ.
+On The Literary Lifestyle: Sponsorships account for a small percentage of my income.

 Who pays the blogger: the blog reader

-This refers to a blogger’s OWN products, such as handmade goods, books, or digital products (like my Reading Journal).
+This refers to a blogger’s own products, such as handmade goods, books, or digital products (like my Printable Reading Journal).

-What’s good about this is that it can provide the reader with something beyond free blog content.
+What’s good about this is that it can provide the reader with something that goes deeper than free blog content.

-On the negative side, some products require a lot of management from a business perspective.
+On the negative side, some products require a lot of management.

-On The Literary Lifestyle: Products account for a small percentage of my income, and most of this income comes from my blog/website and not social media.
+On The Literary Lifestyle: Products account for a small percentage of my income.

 Who pays the blogger: any person or company that purchases them, including the blog reader